-We’ve seen this happen usually in the first few days of the Festivals at Epcot, or the first nights of Mickey’s Not-So-Scary Halloween Party or Mickey’s Very Merry Christmas Party.
+We’ve seen this happen usually in the first few days of the Festivals at EPCOT, or the first nights of specialty events offered in the parks like Mickey’s Not-So-Scary Halloween Party or Mickey’s Very Merry Christmas Party (both of which have been suspended for 2021).
 Limited Edition MagicBands, Spirit Jerseys, pins, and more are hot commodities when first released!

 The Weather Can Be Crazier Than You Think